Ready to Start Your Healing Journey? Try Curable for Free!

 The fastest way to get better is to move through the Curable program as quickly as possible, right?
 Not quite.
 We at Curable see many of our users flying through the program at light speed.
 This can cause them to get stressed and anxious, which does the opposite of calming their nervous systems.

-We understand why people want to do things quickly: they've sent years in pain and they want to get out of pain ASAP!
+We understand why people want to do things quickly: they've spent years in pain and they want to get out of pain ASAP!
 Unfortunately, this kind of haste can be counterproductive.

 To help make a usage recommendation, we’ve looked at global Curable usage patterns and matched them up to our customer satisfaction surveys.
 Based on this information, we recommend tapping the “Choose What’s Next” button only two to three times a week to begin new exercises.
 In your spare time, we recommend committing to self-care or repeating your favorite meditation.